samanth4caballer0/turtlebot_online_path_planning/README.md

 # Optional Part: Open Motion Planning Library (OMPL)

-Optionally, you can try to use the popular Open Motion Planning Library (OMPL) to implement the path planning algorithm.
-Firstly you have to do is to install this library.
-Unfortunately, python bindings for OMPL have to be installed by source and they use to present different problems in each version!
+Optionally, you can try to use the popular Open Motion Planning Library (OMPL), which besides including **ready to use** implementations of the most popular Sample Based Motion Planners, also gives us the tools to customize and implement new planning strategies.

-To do it, follow the instructions in the [OMPL webpage](https://ompl.kavrakilab.org/installation.html).

-> WARNING: Version 1.6.0 and later do not work very well with Ubuntu 20.04.
-> WARNING2: Since November 2023 OMPL presented some problems with Python.

-Once the OMPL is installed in your PC, you should be able to run the notebook included in this package: [ompl_example.ipynb](notebooks/ompl_example.ipynb).
-This notebook will show you how to use the OMPL library to implement a basic path planning algorithm.
-Run it, understand the code, and complete whatever it is requested.
+Follow [these instructions](https://bitbucket.org/udg_cirs/turtlebot_online_path_planning/src/master/docs/ompl.md) for the procedure.